takudzwa-coder/elwazi-pilot-WESkit/README.md

 ## Configuration

-Please adapt the `config.yaml` file.
+There are three configuration files for general usage:

+  * `config.yaml`: Main configuration file.
+Usually you only need to change this file.
+  * `log_config.yaml`: Configuration of the logging system.

-WESnake needs a MongoDB instance running.
-You can use the the version installed in the Conda environment.
+As a template you can use the configuration in the `tests/` directory.

+NOTE: You should not change the `validation.yaml` file, which is only used to validate the configuration yaml.

 ## Running